 - Real estate purchase facilitates other criminal activities: Criminals can purchase property using illegal funds to engage in criminal activities such as drug production.
 The revenue obtained is used to hide the source of the funds.
-Property renovations and improvements Criminals use illegal funds to pay for the renovation costs and thus increase the value of the property.
+Property renovations and improvements Criminals use illegal funds to pay for the renovation costs and thus increase the property's value.
 The property is sold at a higher price.

 Red Flags in Real Estate Transactions

-Red Flag 2: Someone offers to pay you substantial cast payments - often beyond market rates - for your property as part of a lease to own agreement.
+Red Flag 2: Someone offers to pay you substantial cast payments - often beyond market rates - for your property as part of a lease-to-own agreement.
 In this type of scenario, the purchase price is too good to be true.
-Criminals often cause some damage to property.
+Criminals often cause some property damage.
 For example, they are using the property for illegal purposes.